 The competency card has a limited lifespan of five years.
 Regardless of whether or not the person is new to the liquor industry or returning to it after five years, it’s a requirement that they must complete a full RSA Online course and obtain a certification.

 There’s a bit of good news regarding RSA compliance as well.
-Beginning July 1st of 2018, anyone who has completed an RSA course in NSW will also be issued a National RSA Statement of Attainment that allows them to work interstate – this means that their competency becomes valid in other states, allowing them to work without retaking an RSA course (provided their competency card is within its validity period).
+Beginning July 1st of 2018, anyone who has completed an RSA course in NSW will also be issued a National RSA Statement of Attainment that allows them to work interstate – this means that their competency becomes valid in other states, allowing them to work without retaking an online RSA training course (provided their competency card is within its validity period).

 Alcohol intoxication is nothing to be laughed at and should be taken seriously.
 In NSW, the responsible service of alcohol takes necessary steps at addressing and minimising the potential risks that intoxicated behaviour may cause within a community.